-Immerse yourself in the white room named Transparent Opacity by Arik Levy.
+Step into the white room named Transparent Opacity by Arik Levy.

-It’s an homage to the diversity of crystal through the use of glass, marble, steel and synthetic 3D prints.
+A homage to the diversity of crystal through the use of glass, marble, steel and synthetic 3D prints.

 If that wasn’t enough you have the beautiful gardens, a maze and a mighty tall playtower where the kids can go crazy.

 To end those hunger pangs there is a fantastic onsite café/restaurant called Daniels serving international and regional culinary delights.
 Plus you can’t forget the gigantic Swarovski store where you can purchase a bauble of two.
 Making it a recipe for a great day out.
-I think you’ll agree!

-5. Horse and Cart ride
+Horse and Cart ride Around Innsbruck

 Who can resist being whisked around in a majestic horse and cart?
 It was one of the best ways to see the city.
 We took a 50 minute tour which included the city sights and the residential areas on the outskirts.